Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 ### Lost workflows for these as they were done during testing but proves the idea of making SD better at different resolutions:

 The temperature was applied to all layers except input 1 and 2, output 9, 10 and 11.
 At 0.71.
 Only on self-attention.
 Using SD v1-5-pruned-emaonly.
+Resolution at 1024*512.
+The temperature matches 1/2**2 and the surface is double the normal resolution.

 ![combined_pair_2](https://github.com/Extraltodeus/Stable-Diffusion-temperature-settings/assets/15731540/5e5403ea-2cb3-462c-a9f1-6cc7b1ddbaea)
 ![combined_pair_1](https://github.com/Extraltodeus/Stable-Diffusion-temperature-settings/assets/15731540/84fed1e4-a7ba-4f2a-8562-e3573f0aab8f)